dakula009/game-launcher/README.md

 - Organize games into custom tabs (e.g. RPGs, FPS, Co-op)
 - Star your favorites — they instantly appear in a dedicated Favorites tab
 - Search across your entire library instantly
+- Find your up to 10 recently played games
 - Launch any game with a single click
+- Access game arts from RAWG (API key needed) or Steam
 - Drag cards to reorder, drag tabs to reorganize

 Why use it: